Jane Campbell (soccer): Club career

-Campbell played every minute of the 2023 season, leading the league in saves and goals against average, and was voted NWSL Goalkeeper of the Year.
+Campbell played every minute of the 2023 regular season.
+She recorded eight shootouts in 22 regular-season matches, led by the league with 93 saves, and was named NWSL Goalkeeper of the Year.
+She was also selected as the goalkeeper of the 2023 NWSL Best XI First Team.

-On May 5, 2024, Campbell made a career-high 12 saves in a 1–1 draw to the league-leading Kansas City Current, which tied the NWSL single-game save record.

-On June 20, 2024, Campbell signed a contract extension with Houston through the 2027 season plus an option for 2028.
+On May 5, 2024, Campbell made 12 saves in a 1-1 draw against the Kansas City Current, matching the NWSL single-game saves record.
+On June 20, 2024, she signed a contract with Houston through the 2027 season, with an option for 2028.